James River: Clean-up

 Since the 1970s, the health of the James River has improved substantially.
 The Chesapeake Bay Agreement of 1983, signed by the governors of Maryland, Virginia, and Pennsylvania, the mayor of the District of Columbia, and the EPA, established baseline environmental protections and promoted regional cooperation conducive to river clean-up.
 This original agreement has evolved as the Chesapeake Bay Program.

 Watershed and course

 The James River drains a catchment comprising 10432 sqmi.
 The watershed includes about 4% open water and an area with a population of 2.5 million people (2000).
 The James River forms near Iron Gate on the border between Alleghany and Botetourt counties, from the confluence of the Cowpasture and Jackson rivers in the Appalachian Mountains.
 It flows into the Chesapeake Bay at Hampton Roads.
 Tidal waters extend west to Richmond at the river's fall line (the head of navigation).
+The fall line of the rivers shows the transition between the coastal plains region and the piedmont region.
+This is where the flow of the water shifts from fast paced currents, through rocky sections to slower paced, and wider tidal flows.
+This switch, played a significant role in settlement and development patterns in Virginia.
+Within this watershed, there is a large network of interconnected ecosystems and tributaries that play a role in the flow of the river, biodiversity of the river, and the water quality.
+This demonstrates the James River's role as a part of a larger environmental system.